sammyh3ndrix/linux-infrastructure-lab/docs/04-system-storage.md

   fall back to the console for this test rather than SSH, and restore NAT afterward to get the familiar port-forwarding workflow back.

+  - **Checked the wrong command first when verifying the break.** After deleting the route, checked `ip addr` and assumed nothing had happened, since the output looked identical.
+Interface addresses and the routing table are separate subsystems; deleting a route has no effect on IP assignment.
+The actual confirmation needed `ip route`, the specific thing that was modified, not just any related-sounding

 ## Evidence

 **Resource scaling, before → after:**